 Arts + Creative Industries = Impact

 The Arts Alliance is the arts + creative industry authority in Washtenaw County.
-A regional agency, its mission is to advocate for and support Creative Washtenaw: those who have creative practices, own creative businesses, hold creative jobs in profit, nonprofits and government entities; offer creative products, services and programs to county residents and visitors; and ensure that the greater Ann Arbor, Michigan, region remains a great place to create, live, work, learn, play and visit.
+A regional agency, its mission is to advocate for and support Creative Washtenaw and ensure that the greater Ann Arbor area remains a great place to create, live, work, learn, play and visit.

-The intrinsic and aesthetic values of art and creativity are determining factors of success for its members and constituents: creative people: professionals and amateurs from students to industry experts leading the sector locally, nationally and internationally.
+The intrinsic and aesthetic values of art and creativity are determining factors of success for its members and constituents: professionals, amateurs, students and industry experts leading the sector locally, nationally and internationally who have creative practices, own creative businesses and hold creative jobs in profit, nonprofit, educational and government entities and produce creative goods, services and programs for county residents and visitors.

-It is committed to, forever evolving and learning about diversity, equity and inclusion.
-That includes leaning in to hear how its community defines the intrinsic and aesthetic qualities and values of art and creativity broadly from the credentialed scholar to self-taught master of the form.
+It is committed to forever evolving and learning about diversity, equity and inclusion.
+That includes leaning in to listen to and act on how its community defines the intrinsic and aesthetic qualities of art and creativity be it by the cultural expert, the credentialed scholar, the journeyed or self-taught master and/or the astute consumer of the form.

 Facilitating, advocating, communicating, educating and celebrating.